turbot/steampipe-mod-oci-insights/dashboards/nosql/docs/nosql_table_detail.md

 - How is the table configured?
 - What tags are applied?
-- What are the table limits?
+- What are the table read and write limits?